Same-sex relationship: Laws against

 A sodomy law defines certain sexual acts as sex crimes.
 The precise sexual acts meant by the term sodomy are rarely spelled out in the law, but is typically understood by courts to include any sexual act which does not lead to procreation.
 Furthermore, Sodomy has many synonyms: buggery, crime against nature, unnatural act, deviant sexual intercourse.
 It also has a range of similar euphemisms.
-While in theory this may include heterosexual oral sex, anal sex, masturbation, and bestiality, in practice such laws are primarily enforced against sex between men (particularly anal sex).
+While in theory, this may include heterosexual oral sex, anal sex, masturbation, and bestiality, in practice such laws are primarily enforced against sex between men (particularly anal sex).

 In the United States, the Supreme Court invalidated all sodomy laws in Lawrence v.
 Texas in 2003.
 47 out of 50 states had repealed any specifically anti-homosexual-conduct laws at the time.

 Some other countries criminalize homosexual acts.
 In a handful of countries, all of which are Muslim countries, it remains a capital crime.
 In a highly publicized case, two male teenagers, Mahmoud Asgari and Ayaz Marhoni, were hanged in Iran in 2005 reportedly because they had been caught having sex with each other.

 Men who have sex with men (MSM)

 Men who have sex with men (MSM) refers to men who engage in sexual activity with other men, regardless of how they identify themselves; many choose not to accept social identities of gay or bisexual.

 The term was created in the 1990s by epidemiologists in order to study the spread of disease among men who have sex with men, regardless of identity.
 As a risk category, MSM are not limited to small, self-identified, and visible sub-populations.
 MSM and gay refer to different things: behaviors and social identities.
 MSM refers to sexual activities between men, regardless of how they identify whereas gay can include those activities but is more broadly seen as a cultural identity.
 MSM is often used in medical literature and social research to describe such men as a group for clinical study without considering issues of self-identification.

 As with any sexual relationship, people may begin with various forms of foreplay such as fondling, caressing, and kissing, and may or may not experiment with other practices, as they see fit.
-Sex between males can include mutual masturbation, frot, intercrural sex, oral sex and anal sex.
+Sex between males can include manual sex, frot, intercrural sex, oral sex and anal sex.

 Women who have sex with women (WSW)

 Women who have sex with women (WSW) is a term used to identify women who have sex with other women, but may or may not self-identify as lesbian or bisexual.
-Sex between two females can include tribadism and frottage, mutual masturbation, cunnilingus, and the use of sex toys for vaginal, anal, or oral penetration or clitoral stimulation.
+Sex between two females can include tribadism and frottage, manual sex, oral sex, and the use of sex toys for vaginal, anal, or oral penetration or clitoral stimulation.
 As with any sexual relationship, people may begin with various forms of foreplay such as fondling, caressing, and kissing, and may or may not experiment with other practices, as they see fit.